lateplate/lateplate.github.io/_posts/2013-05-01-jailbreak-apps-that-made-the-cut.md

 ---
 layout: post
-title: Jailbreak Apps That Made The Cut
+title: Jailbreak apps that made the cut
 ---
 In a [a previous post](http://dankim.org/blog/2013/03/06/jailbreaking-the-80-20-rule.html) I investigated Jailbreaking and outlined my initial setup.